moltin/shopkit/README.md

 We should recommend users use the specific version `unpkg` url, e.g. `https://unpkg.com/@moltin/shopkit@1.0.0/index.js`.

 You can optionally deploy to `btn.moltin.com` which should be used for those wanting to develop on master.
 You can deploy by running `yarn deploy`.

+## Demo

+You're able to try this yourself by visiting https://ll2xzzoo79.codesandbox.io and using the Stripe test card `4242 4242 4242 4242` during checkout.

+You can also use the discount code `SAVE50` during checkout to save!